Sexual Misconduct and Assault Policy

 Contact the Office of Public Safety at 860-685-3333 or 911 (24 hours) or the Office of the Dean of Students at 860-685-2775 (during business hours).
 Or you may prefer to report the incident to a faculty or staff member (including Residential Life student staff ) with whom you feel comfortable.
-Faculty and staff members must then report the incident to the Title IX coordinator, who will assist you in identifying your options, providing resources and support and addressing any immediate safety concerns for you or the broader campus community.
+Faculty and staff members must then report the incident to the Title IX officer, who will assist you in identifying your options, providing resources and support and addressing any immediate safety concerns for you or the broader campus community.
 By reporting the incident to the University, you ensure that prompt and equitable action is taken in response to the incident.
 This action may include providing accommodations and protective remedies for the complainant, initiating an investigation of the conduct, and if appropriate, seeking judicial charges against the alleged perpetrator.

 Although there is no limit on when you may file a report with the University, you are encouraged to file a report as soon as possible after the incident in question.
 The University will not be able to pursue judicial action against an individual who is no longer affiliated with the University.
 Under those circumstances, the University will still conduct a Title IX review of the conduct and provide appropriate support and accommodations to the complainant.

 Victims of sexual assault or misconduct, or witnesses to such conduct who report the incident, who may have been under the influence of drugs or alcohol at the time of the assault will not be charged through the student judicial process for any alcohol or drug violation based on personal ingestion of alcohol or other drugs.